-"Night of horrors": Inside the Indian university stormed by police
+'Night of horrors': Inside the Indian university stormed by police

 At least five students told Reuters they did not see any women police personnel among the force that stormed the campus, as is required by law in India when females are on the scene.

-A police spokesman did not respond to respond to multiple requests for comment on the allegations of brutality or the reported absence of female officers.
+A police spokesman did not respond to multiple requests for comment on the allegations of brutality or the reported absence of female officers.

 Madiha Aziz, a postgraduate student, was on the first floor of the library, sitting under a desk in the darkness after other students switched off the lights.